-The mission of The Malee Scholarship is to provide financial assistance and mentorship to support and empower women of color as they pursue their interest in type design.
+The mission of The Malee Scholarship is to provide financial assistance and mentorship to support and empower women of color as they pursue a career in type design.

 The Malee Scholarship is named after the co-founder of Sharp Type, Chantra Malee Montoya-Pimolwatana.